 The following is a full and final response from Maungakiekie-Tāmaki Ward councillor Josephine Bartley.

 Albert-Eden councillor Christine Fletcher, Tamihere’s running mate, is travelling overseas and didn’t return calls.
-We can assume she’d back his plan, but the record does show she voted for the.5% increases.
+We can assume she’d back his plan, but the record does show she voted for the council’s current long-term plan which requires 3.5% increases.

 Deputy Mayor Bill Cashmore said he didn’t know how the plan would be feasible when Tamihere is also promising what he estimates to be $10 billion of infrastructure.
 “I think JT’s wandering around town like the sheriff, firing off his six-guns, but they’re only firing blanks.”